Category: Switching

 Retail Electricity Providers

-In the Lone Star State, power generators are paid for the electricity they produce in an energy-only market.
+In the Lone Star State, power generators are paid for their electricity in an energy-only market.
 You (the consumer) don’t purchase electricity directly from power generators.
 Instead, you rely on a Retail Electricity Provider as an intermediary.

 Your REP is tasked with forecasting demand and purchasing the right amount of electricity in advance, often through fixed-rate contracts, to meet projected needs.
 When your fixed-rate contract with your REP expires, and you haven’t chosen a new plan, you may unknowingly be placed on a holdover rate.